MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 #### Enable and monitor replication

 With replication appliances and agents configured, Tailwind can start planning the replication of their on-premises servers.
 A collection of applications and their dependencies which must be migrated during the same time window is commonly referred to as a migration wave or migration group.
-Tailwind will use the term _migration wave_ to maintain consistency across planning activities.
+Tailwind will use the term *migration wave* to maintain consistency across planning activities.

 As a best practice, Tailwind plans to enable initial replication for only a subset of their migration waves, cautious about their available bandwidth.
 Tailwind understands the initial replication is a full copy of the servers and consumes more bandwidth versus ongoing (delta) replications.
 Given Tailwind's bandwidth constraint considerations, Tailwind will enable replication for just migration waves that are only a few weeks from test migration and cutover dates.

 Tailwind will also monitor initial and ongoing replication closely to ensure healthy and stable replication before enabling replication for additional servers.
-If errors or warnings arise, Tailwind can pro-actively detect and act on it before test migration or cutover dates.
+If errors or warnings arise, Tailwind can proactively detect and act on it before test migration or cutover dates.

 #### Replication tuning